GerardoMoguel/Portfolio/README.md

 # Portfolio
 Hey, my name is Gerardo Moguel, im a Computer Engineering student at Instituto Tecnologico Autonomo de Mexico (ITAM).
 I strive to find a balance in everything i do, for it to align with my ethics and core values.
 I try to represent that in my work.
-Beyond my interest for tech and philosophy (ethics).
+Beyond my interest for tech and philosophy.
 I also love music, videogames, anime and playing guitar.

 ## TERA.
 ### 1. Directing TERA (Technology and Education Reimagining Learning).